 Culture the neurons for 7 days (DIV7).
 Then, change the medium to non-supplemented neurobasal mediun when starting the experiment.

 One hour after medium change, add mbtBDNF to a final concentration of 50 ng/mL.
-Incubate for 30 min.
+Incubate for 30 min at 37 ºC.
 Keep a negative control dish (non-stimulated with BDNF) and a positive control dish (treated with 50 ng/mL of commercially available BDNF).

 Collect the medium and gently wash every dish with 1x PBS.
 Collect and discard the 1x PBS.